What to do in Tokyo for a first time?

 -

-Harajuku for its eccentricity and raw energy
+Harajuku for eccentricity and raw energy

 -

-Daikanyama for its calm, architecture, and restraint
+Daikanyama for calm, architecture, restraint

 Asakusa: the slower Tokyo

-To balance things out, head to Asakusa .
+To balance things out, head to Asakusa.

-Here, the pace slows down.
+Here, the pace slows.

-The gestures are more deliberate.
+Movements are more deliberate.

 The city breathes differently.